HuiSun123/CaSLN/README.md

 # Related Repositories

 This project is built upon PFNet: https://github.com/dvlab-research/PFENet.
-Many thanks to the greak work!
+Many thanks to the great work!